Watering 101 - Established, Mature Landscaping

 Keeping your outdoor space beautiful doesn’t have to be costly or high maintenance.
 Knowing when and how much to water can keep your mature yard beautiful.

-Outdoor watering can increase your home’s water use between 30 and 40 per cent in the summer months.
+Outdoor watering can increase your home’s water use in the summer months.

 Make sure you are only watering when it’s needed can help keep an increase on your monthly water bill to a minimum, and helps plants become more resilient.